 The canonical tag helps the search engines to understand your preferred URLs (the web pages that you want to index).
 Fortunately, it helps you to avoid indexing of duplicate or similar content.

-But, a canonical tag can cause serious SEO problems if you don’t use it properly – for example, if you canonicalize an entire site to your home page, or redirect to 404s and so on.
+A canonical tag can cause serious SEO problems if you don’t use it properly – for example, if you canonicalize an entire site to your home page, or redirect to 404s, and so on.